 Our Easter date in the Gregorian calendar is more based on year-to-year consistency

-(27:35) How the moons affect our hormonal cycles
+(27:35) How the moon affects our hormonal cycles

 In the past, women tended to all have their period at the same time.